 Have you ever crawled through a tube of iron fencing suspended 70′ off the ground?
 Would you like to?
 It is one of the best things to do in St. Louis.
 You really haven’t lived otherwise.

-Children clearly have the advantage here.
-Many spaces are simply too tight for an adult of average size to maneuver.
+Many spaces are simply too tight for an average adult to manage.
 Just let those kiddos crawl into the center of the tree trunk and disappear out of sight — they’ll come sliding out of the wall in the next room in a few minutes.

 If there was one thing that you absolutely shouldn’t miss, assuming you have children or are child-like, the City Museum in St. Louis is an adventure unlike any other.
-It is not only one of the best things to do in Saint Louis, it is one of the most far-out things to do in the United States of America.
+It is not only the most fun thing to do in Saint Louis, Missouri, it is one of the most far-out things to do in the United States of America.

 Formerly known as the Jefferson National Expansion Memorial, Gateway Arch National Park is one of the most prominent features of any US city, akin to the Statue of Liberty, Space Needle, or Golden Gate Bridge.
-That alone makes it one of the best things to do in Saint Louis.
+That alone makes it one of the best things to do in Saint Louis, MO this weekend.

 A design contest for the memorial was held in 1947 and over 150 architects rendered their impressions.
 A lesser-known, Finnish-American architect named Eero Saarinen submitted the winning entry, a massive stainless-steel arch symbolizing the city’s reputation as “Gateway to the West.”